Rust-Simply/idiomatic-rust-in-simple-steps/src/getting-started/hello-world.md

 Navigate to an appropriate location for your projects such as your home directory or my documents, depending on your system.

+The easiest way to do this on Mac and Linux is to do `cd ~`

+There isn't really an equivalent on Windows, so if you aren't sure you can instead use Explorer to open My Documents, right-click an empty space in the window, click "More Options" then "Open in Terminal"

 Run `cargo new hello-world`, and cargo will report that it has created the project

 Cargo is the program we'll use to run our rust programs as well as many of the rust tools that will help us along the